|

 Identifying the signs of aging is crucial to ensure that your pet receives appropriate care and attention as it ages.

-Typical signs of aging include behavioral changes, fluctuations in weight, decreased energy levels, and alterations in sleep patterns.
+Typical signs of aging include behavioral changes, weight fluctuations, decreased energy levels, and altered sleep patterns.

 Moreover, it’s essential to schedule regular checkups with the veterinarian, as these visits become more vital for older pets, who may require additional assistance, such as medication or dietary adjustments.